CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 click the "Create DOI/ARK" link below the "Date Created" field.
 Clicking opens a modal::

     Create identifiers
     Are you sure you want to create a DOI and ARK for this project?
+DOI and ARK identifiers are persistent and will always resolve to this page.
     [Cancel][Create]

 Clicking "Create" turns the link to text that reads::

-    Creating identifiers
+    Creating DOI and ARK.
+Please wait...

 After several seconds, the text changes again to read::